 While counseling, treatment, and medication have an important place in mental health treatment, a growing body of research reveals that physical exercise can significantly influence and improve mental health.

-Whether aerobic or anaerobic, exercise provides many benefits that extend far beyond physical fitness.
 In this article, I explore the profound impact of physical exercise on mental health, unlocking the secrets to a happier and healthier mind and body.

 Aerobic Exercise and Mental Health